simonmichael/hledger/site/doc/1.11/journal.md

 assignment).
 Note that using balance assignments makes your journal a little less explicit; to know the exact amount posted, you have to run hledger or do the calculations yourself, instead of just reading it.

+Note that, just as with [exact balance assertions](#exact-assertions), an assignment may be performed over all commodities by using a doubled equals sign; any unlisted commodities are set to 0.
+In other words, the second example above not only says that no dollars remain in pocket, but also no Euros, no rupees, etc.

 ### Transaction prices